 Status: OUT OF BUSINESS

 Entrepreneurs: Nancy Bush and Sue Kruskopf

-My Wonderful Life is a personalized services for planning your own funeral in advance.
-They have partnered with a large insurance company for a plan that gives people the opportunity to prepay for their funeral.
-Along with her friend, Sue Kruskopf, Nancy started the company after taking care of her husband for 10 months after his cancer diagnosis.
+My Wonderful Life is a personalized service for planning your own funeral in advance.
+A large insurance company has been partnered with them to offer a plan that gives people the opportunity to prepay for their funeral.
+Nancy started the company along with her friend, Sue Kruskopf, after taking care of her husband for 10 months after his cancer diagnosis.

 Using their easy planning tools, you can ensure you’re remembered exactly as you want.
-Helping a parent or loved one create their plan can give you both lasting memories and peace of mind.
+Helping a loved one or a parent to create their plan can give you both peace of mind and lasting memories.

 More from Shark Tank